jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/Code/Frontend/src/data/workshop/exercises/exercise-7-code-snippet-component.md

 In Umbraco, add a Code Snippet to a new or existing article.

 Publish and re-run Astro to see the component rendering 🤓

+---

+> 💁‍♀️ Offer help to anyone who might be finding it difficult.

+> ✅ Let Rich or Adam know once you've finished.

+> ⏱️ Please wait for the next demo before starting the next exercise.